-A common template for reporting frozen assets by CSDs has been developed and is available here from the website of the European Commission, DG FISMA.
+A common template for reporting frozen assets by CSDs is available here.

 41. Can a non-sanctioned company request an authorisation to use the derogations on trade in fertilisers if it does not consider itself to be owned or controlled by a sanctioned person, but its counterparts do?
 Would that amount to an acknowledgement of ownership and/or control by the sanctioned person over the company?